Use binder IPC

 Previously, binder services were registered with servicemanager, where they could be retrieved by other processes.
 In Android 8, servicemanager is now used exclusively by framework and app processes and vendor processes can no longer access it.

 However, vendor services can now use vndservicemanager, a new instance of servicemanager that uses /dev/vndbinder instead of /dev/binder and which is built from the same sources as framework servicemanager.
-Vendor processes do not need to make changes to talk to vndservicemanager; when a vendor process opens /dev/vndbinder, service lookups automatically go to vndservicemanager.
+Vendor processes don't need to make changes to talk to vndservicemanager; when a vendor process opens /dev/vndbinder, service lookups automatically go to vndservicemanager.

 The vndservicemanager binary is included in Android's default device makefiles.